-Show off your skills at the open air ice skating rink is one of the things to do in Shimla during peak winters.
+When deciding the about what to do in Shimla, show off your skills at the open-air ice skating rink is one of the things to do in Shimla during peak winters.
 The rink attracts thousands of people every year in search of an amazing ice skating experience.
 The ice is formed by a special technique that the British taught the Garhwali highlanders.
 The thickly forested hillside keeps it shaded and the low temperatures in winters prevent it from melting.

 Timings: 8 am – 11 am and 5 pm – 8 pm; December – March